Everyplay/developer-assignment-backend/README.md

 The following constraints apply:

-- message should be relayed to one or multiple receivers (max 255 receivers per message is supported)
+- Message should be relayed to one or multiple receivers (max 255 receivers per message is supported)
-- message payload - byte array (containing the message content, in most cases JSON), max length 1024 kilobytes
+- Message payload - byte array (containing the message content, in most cases JSON), max length 1024 kilobytes
 - user_id - unsigned 64 bit integer
+- Connection to hub must be done using pure TCP.
+Payload length is finite and protocol doesnt require multiplexing.